-In 2015 an international team of paleontologists discovered in 2015, in the Loreto region of the Amazon Peru, a series of fossils of seven species of crocodiles that lived there some 13 million years ago.
+In 2015 an international team of paleontologists discovered in the Loreto region of the Amazon Peru a series of fossils of seven species of crocodiles that lived there some 13 million years ago.

-One of these species specialized in eating mollusks, which was considered a very strange diet among crocodiles.
+One of these species specialized in eating mollusks, considered a very strange diet among crocodiles.
 This group found fossils of three new species of caimans.

-One was the alligator Gnatusuchus pebasensis, a crocodile with a very short, wide snout and a shovel-shaped jaw with globular teeth on the back.
-This caiman was closely related to the abundance of mollusks in the swamps that existed before the Amazon River was formed.
+One was Gnatusuchus pebasensis, a crocodile with a very short, wide snout and a shovel-shaped jaw with globular teeth on the back.
+This caiman was closely associated with the abundance of mollusks in the swamps that existed before the Amazon River was formed.

 They also discovered and described two other new species of caimans.
 One was the Kultanacaiman iquitosensis, a primitive caiman.
 The other was the Caiman wannlangstoni.

 Their findings were published in Proceedings B of the Royal Society of London (Brandoni, Noriega 2013).